christophe0606/FixedPointLean/docbuild/src/cic.md

   deriving Repr
 ```

+`Either` is a bit like the `IntOrFloat` type but more general. `IntOrFloat` could have been defined as `Either Int Float`.

 ```lean hljs
 def g {a b : Type} (x : Pair a (Pair b a)) : a := x.right.right
 ```
+Function `g` is extracting the right most element from its argument `x`.

 Function `g` is polymorphic.
 The types are arguments to the function.
 This is different from some other polymorphic languages, where the types are information about the arguments but not arguments themselves.

 In most cases, Lean 4 can guess those arguments so they are marked as being implicit using `{}` instead of `()`.
-If Lean 4 can't guess the types, you would have to provide them.
+If Lean4 can't guess the types, you would have to provide the types as arguments.

 As a consequence, `g` could be used as `g x` if the type `a` and `b` can be inferred from the value `x`.
 Otherwise, you may have to write something like `@g Int Float x` where `@g` refers to the form with all implicit arguments made explicit.

+In this later form, `Int` and `Float` are used as arguments of the function.

 ## Logic and proofs

-Logic is often presented in Hilbert style where there is only one rule and an infinity many axioms : axiom schemas.
+Logic is often presented in Hilbert style where there is only one rule and an infinity of axioms: the axiom schemas.

 The rule is modus ponens: if `A` is true and `A` implies `B` then `B` is true.